di banner3 group of nutrition students

 • The program grants credit for prior learning experiences then providing interns with the opportunity to experience other areas of nutrition and dietetics rather than repeat skills they may already possess.

-• The program is supported by a large team of talented faculty, as well as site preceptors from more than 100 facilities in and around Benedictine University.
+• The program is supported by a team of talented faculty, as well as site preceptors from more than 100 facilities in and around Benedictine University.

 The Dietetic Internship program is a concentration in the M.S. in Nutrition and Dietetics program.

+The M.S.
+Foundation courses meet the M.S. program objectives.
 Dietetic Internship Concentration course outcomes have been designed to meet the specific competencies / learning objectives as outlined by the Commission on Accreditation for Dietetics Education of The Academy of Nutrition and Dietetics.
 These competencies/learning objectives are listed in rotation packets.

 Based on program priorities, a five-year timeframe for assessment of all key learning outcomes for the program is planned.
 Numerous benchmarks are prioritized and tracked as part of the annual program assessment improvement plan.